-The goal of the ICU diaries initiative is to address this issue by continuing and restoring the patient’s life narrative in this very difficult period of time.
+The goal of the ICU journals initiative is to address this issue by continuing and restoring the patient’s life narrative in this very difficult period of time.

-In other words, an ICU diary is an electronic journal documenting the patient’s stay at the ICU.
+In other words, an ICU journal is an electronic journal documenting the patient’s stay at the ICU.
 It is not a medical record, but a ledger to which family members and ICU staff may contribute thoughts that they feel may later be helpful to the patient.
-Diary entries are typically written by visitors or nurses, with the help of ICU Bridge Program volunteers.
+Journal entries are typically written by visitors or nurses, with the help of ICU Bridge Program volunteers.
 They may include:

 Wishes and reflections from visitors